binocarlos/folder-ui/README.md

  * data - the data for the current item
  * meta - the biro meta for the current item
  * schema - the schema for the current item
- * onSave - run when data is changed
+ * onUpdate - the data in the form has changed
+ * library - extra library items to merge into [biro-material-ui](https://github.com/binocarlos/biro-material-ui)

 ## Toolbar